Real Estate Intelligence Series | Module 1 of 6

 Time-on-market prediction:

 "In our experience, 2-4 months" is not a forecast - it is a guessing game.
 A gradient-boosting model predicts from location, features, price positioning and seasonality whether your property sells in 18 days or 6 months.
-Accurate to ±9 days.
+With a mean error of around two weeks.

 01 The problem - why gut feeling is not enough